Southern Village, North Carolina

 Southern Village is a 312 acre New Urbanism neighborhood located in Chapel Hill, North Carolina.
-Established in 1994, Southern Village includes 550 single-family homes, 375 townhomes and condominiums, 250 apartments, and 350000 sqft of retail, office, and civic space.
+Established in 1994, it includes 550 single-family homes, 375 townhomes and condominiums, 250 apartments, and 350000 sqft of retail, office, and civic space.
 Southern Village was the top selling neighborhood in the Triangle market from 1999 to 2001.
 Nationally recognized as an example of smart growth, Southern Village has been featured in numerous publications including TIME, Better Homes & Gardens, and Builder magazines.

 Andrés Duany, the founder of New Urbanism, came to Chapel Hill and spoke to the Town Council about the future of New Urbanism in the town, which had a profound effect on a property developer named D.R.
 Bryan.
 Bryan then traveled to Pienza, Italy, to understand the concepts of New Urbanism by visiting their source.
-He arrived back in Chapel Hill with his own vision, and with the help of real estate broker Jim Earnhardt, Bryan became the architect and developer of Southern Village.
+He returned with his own vision, and with the help of real estate broker Jim Earnhardt, Bryan became the architect and developer of Southern Village.